Video on Instagram

 - Go to your profile by tapping

-- Tap (Android) or (iPhone) and then tap Cellular Data Use
+- Tap (iOS) or (Android) in the top-right corner and then tap Cellular Data Use

 Download the latest Instagram app to get video on Instagram.
 After downloading the latest app, the following phones can start recording video right away: